cioportfolio/python/docs/index.md

 - When will that message appear and how many times?
 - If you indent (shift right) that line once how will this change the program?
 - Make a trial program in your editor and see if you are correct.
-You can just replace the clear_LEDs function with a printed message for this trial.
+Here is a version of the programme you can use to experiment

+    ```python
+    while True:
+        print("Inside loop")
+        if input("Enter q to quit or anything else to continue:") == 'q':
+            print("Inside quit branch")
+            break
+    print("Finished?") # change the indent on this line
+    ```

 - What about indenting the print one more time?
 - Try it and see if you are right.
 - Can you explain what is going on?